YenWenWang/NSFInvasion2022/Linux/treasurehunt.markdown

   YARRRR!!!!

-To get the materials, run the followings
+To get the materials, get on to the cluster and run the followings

 ```
 git clone https://github.com/YenWenWang/Invasion2022Treasurehunt.git
+cd TreasureHunt
 ```

 Good luck!